tiprankstipranks

 Any perceived or real health risks related to the food industry could adversely affect our Dietary segment.

 We are subject to risks affecting the food industry generally including food spoilage and food contamination.
 Products we purchase and utilize in production are susceptible to contamination by disease-producing organisms, or pathogens, such as listeria monocytogenes, salmonella, campylobacter, hepatitis A, trichinosis and generic E. coli.
 Because these pathogens are generally found in the environment, there is a risk that these pathogens could be introduced to our products as a result of improper handling at the manufacturing, processing or food service level.
 Our suppliers' manufacturing facilities and products are subject to extensive laws and regulations relating to health, food preparation, sanitation and safety standards.
 Difficulties or failures by these companies in obtaining any required licenses or approvals or otherwise complying with such laws and regulations could disrupt their operations which could adversely affect our operations.
 Furthermore, there can be no assurance that compliance with governmental regulations by our suppliers will eliminate the risks related to food safety.
-To the extent there is an outbreak of food related illness in any of our customer facilities, it could materially harm our business, consolidated results of operations and financial condition.
+An outbreak of food related illness in any of our customer facilities could materially harm our business, consolidated results of operations and financial condition.
 Additionally, the Company may be subject to liability if the consumption of our food products causes injury, illness or death.
 Even if a product liability claim is unsuccessful or is not fully pursued, the negative publicity surrounding any assertion that our products caused injury or illness could adversely affect our reputation.

-Sales & Marketing3 | 13.6%
+Sales & Marketing2 | 8.7%

 Sales & Marketing - Risk 1